TopSpectrum/rails_multisite/README.md

 ##### How does this work?

 The federation database contains a master record of where things are located.
-So instead of defining your sites in the yml file, you define them in the database.
+So instead of defining your sites in the `config/multisite.yml` file, you define them in the `federation.federation_databases` database.

-We use `config/database.yml` to figure out where your federation data is located.

-The required database schema is the same structure as the field table above.
+We use `config/database.yml` as the database for your federation data.
+So you should put your `federation` database info into `config/database.yml` and put your *'regular database connection info'* as rows in your federation database.

 ###### Required Database Layout (federation database)